MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_rx_dtree.md

 ##### extra_vars_to_write

-None or character vector of additional variables names from the input data or transforms to include in the outData.
-If writeModelVars is True, model variables will be included as well.
+None or list of strings of additional variables names from the input data or transforms to include in the output_data.
+If write_model_vars is True, model variables will be included as well.

 ##### append

 either “none” to create a new files or “rows” to append rows to an existing file.
-If outData exists and append is “none”, the overwrite argument must be set to True.
-You can append only to RxTeradata data source.
+If output_data exists and append is “none”, the overwrite argument must be set to True.
 Ignored for data frames.

 ##### overwrite

-logical value.
-If True, an existing outData will be overwritten. overwrite is ignored if appending rows.
+bool value.
+If True, an existing output_data will be overwritten. overwrite is ignored if appending rows.
 Ignored for data frames.